 Here’s why you’ll enjoy working with her.

-In her former life, Emily was:
+In her former life, Beth was:

-When Emily isn’t working, she is…
+When Beth isn’t working, she is…

-JD, Vanderbilt University School of Law, 1996
+JD, University of New Hampshire School of Law, 2014, magna cum laude

 Admitted to practice